taikoxyz/taiko-mono/packages/website/pages/docs/resources/taiko-glossary.md

 ## Anchor Transaction

-The first transaction in every Taiko L2 block to perform data validation and L1-to-L2 communication.
+The first transaction in every Taiko L2 block to perform data validation and enable L1-to-L2 communication.

 ## Bridge